Are You Worrying About Something or Someone? Research Says It’s A Waste of Time

 Generally, as human, we almost spent half of our life worrying about something or someone related/unrelated to our lives.
 Students worry about their future or the exams which are due, teachers worry about the course completion, parents worry about their children’s performance in their school, school worry about how to overcome the shortfall of teachers and the resources in upcoming years.
 Everybody is somehow engaged in some sort of activity or thinking that makes them involved in a feeling called – worry.
 Why we worry about certain situations and is it healthy?

-We worry when we assume that we have no longer of a certain situation or we start questioning or doubting on our methods of solving the issue that might be important to us.
+We worry when we start assuming that we have no longer hold on a certain situation or we start questioning or doubting our own methods of solving an issue that might be important to us.
 However, researchers believe that worry is a useless emotion.
 Recently, I read a book review of Tara Westover book The Educated.
 In her book, she illustrated her years of experiences of exploring belief systems she was raised with; they were so extreme that it might have been easier to challenge the thought alterations through her education.
 However, worry is deceptive, often justified and at the same time useless.
 It can be defined as ‘to give way to anxiety or unease; allow one’s mind to dwell on difficulty or troubles.’
 The key is that it is ‘giving way’ to anxiety and allowing your mind to fixate on problems.

 Those who are worriers often justify their thoughts and behaviours as being prudent, heading off danger and protective in some way.
 Many people who worry a lot tend anxiety disorders, even though they do not have mental health issues previously.
 Moreover, people who constantly listens to the worst-case scenarios would hurt their lives because they always worry about the safety of their lives.
 They started to overthink about the unknown/unseen dangers they might have from someone or something.
 Be careful, watch out… just a few of the statements that can become almost superstitious when not said, because what if the one time I don’t say them, something bad happens.